 What is good student engagement?

 A positive student engagement experience is often characterised by good behaviour, positive feelings and student thinking and effort.
-Positively engaged students are often inquisitive, interested and inspired by their learning.
+Positively engaged students are often curious, interested and inspired by their learning.

-However, It’s also important to recognise that students will engage in different ways, and teachers can implement student engagement strategies to increase emotional, cognitive and behavioural engagement amongst their students.
+However, It’s also important to recognise that students will engage in different ways, and teachers can implement student engagement strategies to increase their students’ emotional, cognitive and behavioural engagement.

 How do you promote student engagement in the classroom?

-Teachers can implement various student engagement strategies to work on engaging students in their learning.
-Teachers should provide an assortment of content and present information in a variety of ways.
+Teachers can implement various student engagement strategies to engage students in their learning.
+Teachers should provide an assortment of content and present information in multiple ways.
 Not only will this benefit students’ different learning styles, but it will also create a fun and engaging learning environment.

 Creating meaningful conversations is also beneficial when engaging students in their learning.
-Engaging with your student interests and incorporating these into the conversation will likely create a much more engaged classroom.
+Engaging with student interests and incorporating these into the conversation will likely make a more engaged classroom.

 What are engagement activities for students?

-Engagement activities can be implemented by teachers and support staff in the classroom and online to better motivate students and take their learning to the next level.
-Different learning activities will engage students in different ways, depending on their learning styles.
+Teachers and support staff can implement engagement activities online and in the classroom to motivate students better and take their learning to the next level.
+Different learning activities will engage students differently, depending on their learning styles.